2019 HEDS Senior Survey

 The HEDS Senior Survey asks college seniors to evaluate teaching practices and institutional conditions they experienced as undergraduates, assess the impact of their college experience on their intellectual growth and development, and describe their plans following graduation.

-The HEDS Senior Survey asks seniors to report on four dimensions of their undergraduate experience:
+The HEDS Senior Survey asks seniors to report on five dimensions of their undergraduate experience:

 - Good Teaching and High-Quality Interactions with Faculty